 Upsell free shipping offers on your policy page

-Data shows that as much as 62% of Americans won’t buy something online if free shipping is not an option.
+Data shows that free shipping is a top purchase driver for 76% of US shoppers.
 At first glance, it may seem counterintuitive to offer free shipping to make a profit, but that hunger for free shipping is actually a rich opportunity for upselling.
 For example, Beardbrand takes advantage of this opportunity on its shipping policy page.

-Beardbrand launched Alliance, a branded membership and community that costs $90.
+Beardbrand launched Alliance, a branded membership and community that costs $90 and offers free shipping on all orders.
 Only those who buy directly from the brand three times or spend $150 on a single order get an invitation to join the exclusive club—a potentially huge money-maker that encourages customer retention.

 Where to communicate your shipping policy to customers

-The following are a few ideas for where you can repurpose your shipping policy template to make it easier for customers to complete their purchase.
+The following are a few ideas for where you can repurpose your shipping policy template to make it easier for customers to finish checkout.

 Update a website announcement bar